 Student Affairs was allocated base funding to support the Community Assistant (CA) program in the graduate residences (managed by the Graduate Life Office).
 Previously supported with one-time funds, CAs fulfill several important roles for the resident graduate student community, serving as local resources for university programs and policies, including emergency preparedness.
-Base funding of these positions will allow expansion of CA duties
+Base funding of these positions will allow expansion of CA duties and responsibilities, particularly in graduate student mental health and personal well-being.

-- and responsibilities, particularly in graduate student mental health and personal well-being. - In previous years, Student Affairs was allocated president's funds to support major student events and initiatives.
+- In previous years, Student Affairs was allocated president's funds to support major student events and initiatives.
 These funds were significantly reduced for 2009/10. - Vaden continues to experience uncontrollable cost escalation for external medical services. - Building on recommendations of the Student Mental Health and Well-Being Task Force, Vaden continues to lead efforts to evaluate and seek opportunities to enhance student mental health resources and programs. - In the fall of 2009, the university will implement a campus health service fee of \$167 per quarter.
 The mandatory fee will apply to all undergraduate and graduate students enrolled on campus, including visiting researchers and students participating in high school summer programs that result in course credit at Stanford.
 The fee will cover many services provided by Vaden, including primary care medical visits, psychological evaluation and short-term therapy at Counseling and Psychological Services, and health and wellness programs. - Fees for applying to graduate programs (other than in the Schools of Law, Medicine, and Business) and the one-time document fee assessed to all matriculated students will also be increased in 2009/10. - The division will continue to move aggressively to centralize IT infrastructure, including server/desktop and Web support services, better leveraging economies and efficiencies of scale. - In 2009/10, Student Affairs will institute a new policy to reduce financial liabilities from unused vacation leave.
 All staff will need to use vacation hours the year they earn them.

-UNDERGRADUATE ADMISSION, FINANCIAL AID, AND VISITOR INFORMATION SERVICES awareness had diminished significantly in the rest of the country and the world, and Stanford was not competing effectively on a global scale.
+UNDERGRADUATE ADMISSION, FINANCIAL AID, AND VISITOR INFORMATION SERVICES

+Since 2006 the offices of Undergraduate Admission (UGA), Financial Aid (FAO), and Visitor Information Services (VIS) have received support to develop a premier organization to attract and yield the best and brightest undergraduate students.
+While Stanford was already a household name in the West, over time awareness had diminished significantly in the rest of the country and the world, and Stanford was not competing effectively on a global scale.
 Since 2006 outreach has increased by a factor of four, and Stanford now has presence and momentum nationally and internationally.
 In addition, substantial improvements in financial aid have made access to students from low-income and middle-class backgrounds an important institutional priority.